durandaltheta/sthread/README.md

 - `st::channel`
 - `st::thread`

 The user can check if these objects contain an allocated shared context with their `bool` conversion.
 This is easiest to do by using the object as the argument to an `if()` statement.
-Given an `st::thread` named 'my_fib':
+Given an `st::thread` named 'my_thd':
 ```
-if(my_fib) {
+if(my_thd) {
-    // my_fib is allocated
+    // my_thd is allocated
 } else {
-    // my_fib is not allocated
+    // my_thd is not allocated
 }
 ```